benchristel/verse/docs/articles/talk.md

   to be locked into those mistakes.
 I also don't want to break people's code with my changes.

-- experts disagree
+- experts disagree (Climbing on Mt.
+Fuji)
-- pattern languages
+- pattern languages (Great Wave off Kanagawa)
-- visual basic
+- ecosystems (Mount Fuji from the mountains of Totomi)
-- fast tests
+- fast tests (watermill at Onden)
-- functional programming
+- functions and routines (Lightning below the Summit)
-- interfaces are monolithic
+- interfaces are monolithic (Mishima Pass in Kai Province)
-- acceptance testing
+- acceptance testing (Under Mannen Bridge)
-- permanence
+- permanence (Mount Fuji reflects in Lake Kawaguchi)
-- learning